jul1anpa/SDEV-220-Final-Project-Tri-Tachyon/README.md

 2. Open terminal and navigate to the project's root directory
 3. Create and activate a virtual environment within the root directory
 4. pip install -r requirements.txt
-5. Use the migrate command to create your database
+5. Use the migrate command to create your database (This is not required if you would like to use the prepopulated database.
+If you would like to create your own database, please delete the current db.sqlite3 file located in the directory)
 6. Create a superuser (to access the admin interface) using the createsuperuser command
 7. Run a development server on your machine using the runserver command
 8. Get ready to create a virtual library (no real books, sadly.)